-We have not generated any revenues from the sales or licensing of our product candidates since inception and only have limited revenue associated with grants.
-We have financed our operations primarily through public and private offerings of our stock and debt including warrants and the exercise thereof.
+We have not generated any revenues from the sales or licensing of our product candidates since inception and only have limited revenue associated with grants to fund research.
+We have financed our operations primarily through public and private offerings of our stock and debt including warrants and the exercise thereof, grants, and more recently through the cash proceeds received from the Cell Ready transaction and additional grants to fund research.

-The following table sets forth our cash, cash equivalents and restricted cash and working capital as of December 31, 2022 and 2021:
+The following table sets forth our cash and cash equivalents and working capital as of December 31, 2023 and 2022:

-1 December 31, 2022 J December 31, 2021
+Dece ember 31, 2022

-Cash, cash equivalents and restricted cash \$ 11,782,000 \$ 43,497,000
+Cash and cash equivalents \$ 15,111,000 \$ 11,782,000

-Working capital \$ 8,837,000 \$ 33,081,000
+Working capital \$ 14,053,000 \$ 8,837,000